Filter...

 We ask that everyone who attends purchase a coffee/tea, or other drink or bite to support the cafe while we use the table.
 They have coffee, pastries, cookies, and sweet breads available under $5, plus lots of other tasty bites and drinks if you want something more substantial to snack on there or later.

 Note: this is a conversation group, not a class.
-Basic conversational abilities are requested as the group endeavors to speak in German throughout (although if someone needs help with words or phrases, Anke and the group are more than willing to help).
+Basic conversational abilities are requested as the group endeavors to speak in German throughout (although if someone needs help with words or phrases, the group are more than willing to help).
 NEXT Village membership is not required to join this group.
 Invite friends who'd like to join in the conversation auf Deutsch!

 Event photo